xiaohu-liu/springboot-app/README.md

 # springboot-app
-Where there is a will ,there is a way.
+Where there is a will ,there is a way.<br>
-                                      --xiaohu-liu
 redis-test is a test project about redisTemplate in springBoot framework.